Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Optimum RIS Distance Distribution and Performance Analysis

 We next derive ${\sf R}\paren{\pol,\Phi}$ as

-where $Y=\frac{1}{G(\norm{\xs - \Xr})G(\norm{\Xr-\xd})}$ and $Y$ is a single statistic summarising the overall effect of point process $\Phi$ on the data rate.
+where $Y=\frac{1}{G(\norm{\xs - \Xr},\norm{\Xr-\xd})}$ and $Y$ is a statistic summarising the overall effect of the point process $\Phi$ on the data rate.
 Based on \eqref{rate-fading}, we study the distribution of $Z$.
 Since $Z$ is a sum of the product of two i.i.d.
 Rayleigh RVs, its exact distribution is difficult to determine for $N>1$.
-We thus approximate its distribution by using a gamma RV with the shape parameter given by $k = \frac{N\pi^2}{16-\pi^2}$ and the scale parameter given by $\theta=\frac{16-\pi^2}{4\pi}$~\cite{9095301,atapattu2020reconfigurable}.
-Using the PDF of RV $Z$ which is approximated with a gamma RV and the result in \cite[Eq.~(20)]{atapattu2020reconfigurable}, we rewrite ${\sf R}\paren{\pol,\Phi}$ in \eqref{rate-fading} as
+However, we can still approximate its distribution by using a gamma distribution with the shape parameter given by $k = \frac{N\pi^2}{16-\pi^2}$ and the scale parameter given by $\theta=\frac{16-\pi^2}{4\pi}$ very tightly, as established in~\cite{9095301,atapattu2020reconfigurable}.
+Using suggested gamma distribution approximation and the result in \cite[Eq.~(20)]{atapattu2020reconfigurable}, we can express \eqref{rate-fading} as

-where we use $\doteq$ to mean that the equality is valid when the gamma approximation is applied, $\log(\cdot)$ denotes natural logarithm, $_p{\sf F}_q\left(\cdot;\cdot;\cdot\right)$ denotes the generalized hypergeometric functions~\cite{gradshteyn2007}, and $\psi^{(n)}(z)$ denotes the $n$th derivative of the digamma function \cite{gradshteyn2007}.
-Our numerical results in Section \ref{sec: numerical} will confirm the accuracy of gamma approximation used in \eqref{e_tp_L2}.
+where we use $\doteq$ to indicate that the equality is valid when the gamma approximation is applied, $\log(\cdot)$ denotes natural logarithm, $_p{\sf F}_q\left(\cdot;\cdot;\cdot\right)$ denotes the generalized hypergeometric functions~\cite{gradshteyn2007}, and $\psi^{(n)}(z)$ denotes the $n$th derivative of the digamma function \cite{gradshteyn2007}.
+Numerical results in Section \ref{sec: numerical} will confirm the accuracy of this approximation used in \eqref{e_tp_L2}.

 We note that the calculation of \eqref{e_tp_L2} requires high computational complexity.
-To ease the complexity, using Jensen's inequality, we also derive an upper bound on ${\sf R}\paren{\pol,\Phi}$ as
+To ease the complexity, using Jensen's inequality, we can also derive an upper bound on ${\sf R}\paren{\pol,\Phi}$ as

 By applying \eqref{snr-fading1} to \eqref{rate-fading,up}, we rewrite \eqref{rate-fading,up} as